Komodo-pty/argus-recon/README.md

 For the most part, this is a series of wrappers which utilize common Pentesting tools; why reinvent the wheel?

-Argus will also perform a few extra tricks, so I can impress user's with its elegance.
+Argus also performs a few extra tricks, so I can impress users with its elegance.

 ### Modules
 So far there modules for: Port Scanning, Web App Enumeration, & SMB Enumeration.